Solar Battery Backup in Maine | Stay Powered During Outages

 Power You Can Count On — From Mainers Who Know Maine

-Our team designs solar + battery systems that keep you powered — safely, quietly, and automatically — through whatever Maine weather brings.
+When the next storm rolls in, your home doesn’t have to go dark.
+Maine Solar Solutions has been designing and installing solar + battery systems across Maine since 2012.
+Our team keeps you powered — safely, quietly, and automatically — through whatever Maine weather brings.

 We live here too.
 We know the storms, the power outages, and the feeling of relief when the lights stay on.
 It’s one of the reasons we love what we do.